 Jimi leaves to cherish his memory is his five children; Tamara Cooperwood, Chante Cooperwood, Corey Cooperwood, Danielle (James) Airer, Michael Cooperwood; his mother; Polly Evans, his siblings; Mary Holloway, Martha (John) Whitted, Margaret (George) Saulsberry, Joe Cooperwood, Herman Cooperwood, Jacqueline Cooperwood, 3 grandchildren Mechi Cooperwood, Khalia Jones, Korey Jones Jr., a host of nieces, nephews, cousins, relatives and friends, along with his brothers and sister in Moorish Science Temple of America.

-To send flowers to Mr. Jimi T. Cooperwood-El's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Mr. Jimi T. Cooperwood-El, please visit our floral store.